Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states for the foliated geodesic flow and -harmonic measures

 One deduces that $m_1(\X)=1$ and $m_2(\X)=0$.
 The lemma follows since $\X$ is saturated. \end{proof}

-\begin{proposition} A $\phi^u$-harmonic measure on $M$ is ergodic if and only if its canonical lift to $T^1\F$ is an ergodic Gibbs $u$-state for $G_t$. \end{proposition}
+\begin{proposition} A $\phi^u$-harmonic measure on $M$ is ergodic if and only if $\mu=s(m)$ is an ergodic Gibbs $u$-state for $G_t$. \end{proposition}

 \begin{proof} We continue to use the same notations we used since the beginning of this section: $\A=(U_i,\phi_i)_{i\in I}$ is a good foliated atlas for $\F$, that we lift to $\hM$ via the basepoint projection so as to obtain an atlas $\widehat{\A}$.
 Let $\TT$ be an associated complete transversal.
-We know that if $m$ is a $\phi^u$-harmonic measure for $\F$ and $\mu$ denotes its canonical lift to $\hM$, then the two measures they induce on $\TT$, denoted by $\widehat{m}$ and $\widehat{\mu}$, are the same (see Proposition \ref{projectionugibbs}).